How to Conduct an International Phone Interview

 Be Smart About Video Interviews

 If you have a video interview, make sure you are dressed professionally, just as you would be in an in-person interview.
-It's also important to check your surroundings - you don't want to be sitting in a messy bedroom or dirty kitchen.
+It's also important to check your surroundings—you don't want to be sitting in a messy bedroom or dirty kitchen.
 Download and set up Skype, or whichever video application you're using, well before the interview, and also be mindful when you're making a username.
 It should be professional, just like an email address.
-Here are more tips on video interviews.

 Don't Forget to Follow Up